-Where R is the reproduction number.
+where R is the reproduction number.
 We allow the R value to vary across simulation scenarios.
 The individuals who are infected are determined by contact patterns and the level of containment assumed for a particular simulation scenario.
 We assume that transmission can occur in one of two contexts: within the same living circle, or anywhere else.
 Hence, at time step 1, a new set of individuals will be infected, leading to an updated prevalence P(1).
 Table 1 lays out the probability that a transmission event occurs in each context, based on different data sources or assumptions.
-For the base case analysis, we use the transmission event probabilities based on the CON-QUEST survey23, and present sensitivity analyses in Supplementary figure 3.
+For the base case analysis, we use the transmission event probabilities based on the CON-QUEST survey23, and present sensitivity analyses in Figure 3.

 Testing pool allocation